-- ELD/ELA Instruction

-- Math Instruction

-- Differentiated Instruction

-- English Language Development for English Learners
+- ELD/ELA Instruction - Math Instruction - Differentiated Reading Instruction Intervention Curriculum - English Language Development for English Learners

 At Edison teachers focused on text complexity, collaborative conversations and academic language.
 Teacher planning has focused on students having opportunities to solve problems creatively, to think critically, working collaboratively with peers, and engaging in inquiry based learning tasks and projects.
 Staff development at Edison occurs before the start of the school year as well as after school.
-Teachers are supported in the implementation of new strategies at Edison through in-class coaching, lesson studies, professional learnings, and Professional Learning Community meetings.
+Teachers are supported in the implementation of new strategies at Edison through in-class coaching, lesson studies, Instructional Rounds process, professional learnings, and Professional Learning Community meetings.